Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Notations and Concepts

 Moreover, it is crucial to note that the experimental-related randomness from $\einfo$ is only present in $\agg_k(\util)$, while $\agg^*_k(\util)$ is measurable with respect to $\finfo$, i.e.,

 and the expectation with respect to $\einfo$ only needs to be considered for $\agg_k(\util)$.

 Let us define

 as the expected value of the experiment readout, conditioned on $\finfo$.
-Ideally, we want $\overline{\agg_k}(\util)$ to be an unbiased estimator of the counterfactual readout $\agg_k^*(\util)$, which requires the SUTVA condition to be met.
-Unfortunately, as explained in the earlier sections, SUTVA is often violated in the producer-side experiments due to merging conflicts in the counterfactual interleaving designs.
-This is the reason why we need to have special structure (i.e., tie breaking strategy to resolve merging conflicts) in the design to ensure that we can draw valid conclusions based on the experiment readouts.
+Ideally, we want $\overline{\agg_k}(\util)$ to be an unbiased estimator of the counterfactual readout $\agg_k^*(\util)$, which requires SUTVA to be met.
+Unfortunately, as explained in the previous section, SUTVA is often violated in the producer-side experiments due to merging conflicts and this is why we need to develop new design principles to ensure that valid conclusions can be drawn from producer-side experiment readouts.